TropEco Leadership and Governance

 The Learning in Future Environments (LiFE) Index is a comprehensive performance improvement system developed specifically to help tertiary education institutions manage, measure, improve and promote their social responsibility and sustainability performance.
 Read More

 The purpose of the Sustainability Advisory Committee (SAC) is to provide leadership and make recommendations to the Vice-Chancellor on sustainability at all University sites.

 The committee meets regularly and aims to develop strategy and policy for sustainability across the University and incorporate them into the University’s strategic objectives of Teaching & Learning, Research and Operations on all campuses and properties.

-The purpose of the Sustainability Action Group (SAG) is to be a driver to enhance the sustainability of JCU, with a particular focus on environmental sustainability.
-The SAG will create and implement sustainability initiatives and ensure they are communicated and supported university wide.
-The SAG will consult with the Sustainability Advisory Committee on important matters that require the endorsement of senior management and the Vice Chancellor.
+The purpose of the SDWG is to realise the Sustainable Development Goal Implementation Plan for JCU by embedding relevant actions related to the SDG's across the university.
+The SDWG will consult with the Sustainability Advisory Committee on important matters that require the endorsement of senior management and the Vice Chancellor.

 JCU is a signatory to the Australia/Pacific Regional Network of the Sustainable Development Solutions Network’s (SDSN Aus/Pac) University Commitment to the Sustainable Development Goals.

 The UN’s Sustainable Development Goals are a set of 17 aspirational goals to end poverty, fight inequality and injustice, and tackle climate change by 2030.
 They were ratified by the United Nations on the 25 September 2015, as part of the UN Resolution Transforming our world: the 2030 Agenda for Sustainable Development.
 They replace the previous Millennium Development Goals and include delivery of the targets set in the Paris Agreement on Climate Change.